SPOOKEXE/sd-webui-pagedmodels/README.md

 ## Installation

-1. Copy "extraNetworks.js" from the scripts folder into your **FORGE** webui folder under "javascript" and replace the file.
-2. Copy "ui_extra_networks.py" from the scripts folder into your **FORGE** webui folder under "modules" and replace the file.
+1. Copy "ui_extra_networks.py" from the scripts folder into your **FORGE** webui folder under "modules" and replace the file.
-3. Done.
+2. Done.

 ## Usage